Generic Name: ivermectin

 Medically reviewed by Judith Stewart, BPharm.
 Last updated on Oct 29, 2020.

 What is Sklice Lotion?

-Sklice Lotion is a prescription medicine for topical use on the hair and scalp only.
-It is used to treat head lice in people 6 months of age and older.
+Sklice is a nonprescription lotion used to treat head lice in people 6 months of age and older.

 It is not known if it is safe and effective for children under 6 months of age.